oasis-tcs/openc2-ap-pf/oc2pf.md

 The 'allow ipv6_net' Command is OPTIONAL for Openc2 Producers implementing the PF profile.
 The 'allow ipv6_net' Command is OPTIONAL for Openc2 Consumers implementing the PF profile.

 The Command permits traffic as specified by the range of IPv6 addresses as expressed by CIDR notation.
-If the mask is absent (or unspecified) then it MUST be treated as a single IPv6 address (i.e., an address range of one element).
+If the mask is unspecified then it MUST be treated as a single IPv6 address (i.e., an address range of one element).
 The address range specified in the ipv6_net MUST be treated as a source OR destination address.

 Products that receive but do not implement the 'allow ipv6_net' Command:
 * MUST NOT respond with the 200 status code.